Swift-Swap/Frontend/README.md

 # About Swift Swap Ⓟ

 Swift Swap Ⓟ is a platform designed to help students trade parking spots on the WHS campus efficiently and conveniently.
-Our aim is to alleviate parking congestion by encouraging voluntary spot exchanges among students.
+We aim to alleviate parking congestion by encouraging voluntary student spot exchanges.
 By offering a platform for spot swapping, we hope to optimize parking space utilization and reduce parking-related frustrations.

 # How It Works